-Remember original, well-researched, innovative, and quirky!
+Remember original, well-researched, innovative, and guirky!

-Drama A team of up to 5 students can perform a short piece (3 - 5 mins) that expresses a point of view on the competition topic.
+Drama A team of up to 5 students can perform a short piece of 3-4minutes.
+The drama item should express a point of view on the competition topic.
 If you are getting together to do this as a small team, you will need to maintain the required social distances.
 You may think of ways to use technology to present a 'team' performance.
 You may choose to do a solo performance.

 For the drama, students are required to wear black and keep within the time limit.
+The piece is to be videoed, and the URL is to be sent by email.
+See instructions below for titling your work.